 According to an analysis conducted by Airlines for America (A4A), the national average of flights has gone down by 50 percent from 2019 to 2020.1 As a result, airlines are losing millions of dollars.
 To increase flights, airlines are utilizing different studies to convince the general public that flying during the pandemic is safe.
 Their leading study was performed and sponsored by United Airlines to see how the coronavirus might be spread in a commercial jet by measuring a fluorescent aerosol spray.
 More than 300 trials were done, and the airline concluded that the exposure risk is low.

+Are you ready to get on a plane?
 At the end of the day, there is no concrete evidence proving that flying is entirely safe or unsafe.
 Even so, if you’re still questioning if the COVID-19 risk on airplanes is really that low, then you may be having doubts about the safety of flying during this time.
 Don’t risk your health if you aren’t sure about traveling during the coronavirus.
 Although traveling is arguably preferable to quarantining, you should do your research before deciding to travel during coronavirus.